 Most four-year colleges require that students submit SAT or ACT scores.
 Here’s how each of these tests is structured:

-The SAT has three major sections: Math, reading and writing (which includes a written essay).
+The SAT has three major sections: Critical Reading, Math, and Writing

 Differences between the ACT and SAT are listed on the ACT/SAT Chart